Community Leadership

 Burlington Festival of Lights

-My involvement with Burlington’s Festival of Lights has included supporting community fundraising initiatives, volunteer coordination, sponsorship efforts, and one of Burlington’s longstanding community traditions.
-Community events of this scale rely heavily on volunteerism, partnership-building, and thoughtful coordination behind the scenes.
-Experiences like these have reinforced the importance of civic pride, shared community spaces, and creating opportunities for residents to come together across the city.
+Olivia’s involvement with Burlington’s Festival of Lights has included supporting community fundraising initiatives, volunteer coordination, sponsorship development, and one of the city’s most cherished community traditions.
+Events of this scale rely on the dedication of volunteers, strong community partnerships, and extensive planning behind the scenes to create meaningful experiences for residents and visitors alike.

 Meals of Hope at Port Nelson, kitchen help and cooking meals for those facing food insecurity.